Originally Posted April 2016

-There are also many natural alternatives to antibiotics, which proved for a long time to be highly efficient without any side effects.
+There are also many natural alternatives to antibiotics, which proved for a long time to be highly efficient with no side effects.
 These include: oregano oil, olive leaf extract, propolis, Manuka honey, to name just a few.

 4. Keep Exercising

 While exercising, cells that promote immunity circulate through the system more rapidly, and they’re capable of killing both viruses and bacteria.
 Exercise has been shown to increase the production of macrophages, which are cells that attack the kinds of bacteria that can trigger upper respiratory diseases.
-Too much exercise however, could have the opposite effect and reduce immunity.
-Heavy, long-term exercise could increase the amount of white blood cells and increase the presence of stress-related hormones.
+Too much exercise, however, could have the opposite effect and reduce immunity.
+Heavy, long-term exercise could increase the amount of white blood cells and increase stress-related hormones.

 Choose the best type of exercise for you, be it yoga or light jogging or a dance class, or any other form of exercise that you like!
 It’s important to have fun and look forward to it, rather than regard it as a chore.